felixlopz/hubrise-test-task/content/docs/faqs/en/what-app-can-i-connect-to-hubrise.md

 position: 100
 layout: documentation
 meta:
-  title: Connect Apps to HubRise through the HubRise App Store
+  title: Connect Apps to HubRise through the App Store - HubRise
   description: HubRise supports an ever growing number of applications.
 The HubRise App Store is available from the HubRise back office.
 Select the app and see instructions.
 ---